 In the playoffs, the Islanders began their quest against none other than their crosstown rivals in the Rangers.
 The two teams split the first two games, and it was the pair of acquisitions that gave the Islanders their first playoff series win in franchise history.
 Drouin set up Parise all alone in front to give the team an overtime win 11 seconds into the extra session.

-The two would switch spots later in Game 4 of the 1975 Stanley Cup Semifinal, as Parise this time set up Drouin for the team’s first win in their series against the Montreal Canadiens.
+The two would switch spots later in Game 4 of the 1975 Stanley Cup Semifinal, as Parise this time set up Drouin for the team’s first win in their series against the Philadelphia Flyers.
 This all came after the Islanders erased a 3-0 deficit and became only the second team ever in NHL history to come back and win the final four games.